NYU-DiffusionMRI/SMI/README.md

 Standard Model parameters (diffusion) + compartmental T2 values (only if multiple TE data was provided).
 See figure below for some examples:
 <img width="1690" alt="SM_maps_github" src="https://user-images.githubusercontent.com/54751227/152456997-5f24f886-03f9-4eb2-a5f8-1dd767134eae.png">
 - Fractions (f, fw) and anisotropy (p2) are adimensional.
-- Diffusivities are returned in microstructural units [squared micrometers / milliseconds].
+- Diffusivities are returned in microstructural units [squared micrometers / milliseconds] (independently of input units).
 - Compartmental T2 values are returned in [milliseconds].
 - Note that compartmental T2 maps will only be outputed if variable TE data was used.